PaulleDemon/font-tester-chrome/readme.md

 ## License / support

 Though the extension is free to use forever, there is an optional license you can buy to support open-source development.
-This will provide me with funds to develop upcoming tool for Python developers.
+This will provide me with funds to develop an upcoming tool for Python developers.

 Pluse you get more advanced features, early access, Upcoming Edge/Firefox addons.